-OUR TECHNOLOGY IS AT AN EARLY STAGE OF DISCOVERY AND DEVELOPMENT, AND WE MAY FAIL TO DEVELOP ANY COMMERCIALLY ACCEPTABLE PRODUCTS.
+OUR TECHNOLOGY IS AT AN EARLY STAGE OF DISCOVERY AND DEVELOPMENT AND WE MAY FAIL TO DEVELOP ANY PRODUCTS.

-Our stem cell technology is at the early pre-clinical stage for the brain stem cell and at the discovery phase for the liver and pancreas stem cells and has not yet led to the development of any product.
+Our stem cell technology is at the early pre-clinical stage for the brain stem cell and at the discovery phase for the liver and pancreas stem cells and has not yet led to the development of any proposed product.
 We may fail to discover the stem cells we are seeking, to develop any products, to obtain regulatory approvals, to enter clinical trials, or to commercialize any products.
-Any product using stem cell technology may fail to:

-- survive and persist in the desired location; - provide the intended therapeutic benefits; - properly integrate into existing tissue in the desired manner; or - achieve therapeutic benefits equal to or better than the standard of treatment at the time of testing.

-In addition, our products may cause undesirable side effects.
-Results of early pre-clinical research may not be indicative of the results that will be obtained in later stages of pre-clinical or clinical research.
-If regulatory authorities do not approve our products, or if we fail to maintain regulatory compliance, we would have limited ability to commercialize our products, and our business and results of operations would be harmed.
-Furthermore, because stem cells are a new form of therapy, the marketplace may not accept any products we may develop.
+Any product using stem cell technology may fail to (i) survive and persist in the desired location, (ii) provide the intended therapeutic benefits, (iii) properly integrate into existing tissue in the desired manner, or (iv) achieve benefits therapeutically equal to or better than the standard of treatment at the time of testing.
+In addition, any such product may cause undesirable side effects.
+Results of early pre-clinical research may not be indicative of the results that will be obtained in later stages of preclinical or clinical research.
+If the appropriate regulatory authorities do not approve our products, or if we fail to maintain regulatory compliance, we would have limited ability to commercialize our products, and our business and results of operations would be harmed.
+Furthermore, since stem cells are a new form of therapy, the marketplace may not accept any products we may develop.